Best computer speakers 2024: upgrade your desktop audio with our expert picks

 How to choose the best computer speakers for you

-When purchasing a pair of PC speakers for your laptop/computer desktop system, size will assuredly be a factor in your decision.
+When purchasing a pair of PC speakers for your laptop/computer desktop system, size will surely be a factor in your decision.
 All of the pairs of computer speakers that we've tested are inherently from the more compact end of the speaker market and better suited to being perched on a desk than the majority of stereo speakers.

 Only have room for a one-box unit?
 Check out our best Bluetooth speakers guide.